alankilalank/react-basic/README.md

 }
 ```

-and when it’s rendered to the DOM using ReactDOM.render() and produces DOM node that looks like :
+and when it’s rendered to the DOM using ReactDOM.render(), it produces DOM node that looks like :

 ```
 <h1 id='header'>Hello World</h1>